Welcome to the Innovation & Design Programme, popularly known as the iDP.

 This programme is designed to imbue graduates with transferable skills which can withstand the test of time.
 Firstly, your confidence to deal with uncertain and ill-defined problems will be undoubtedly improved, as you will experience repeated cycles of brainstorming and questioning in order to make sense of the problem that you are solving.
 Secondly, you learn to think in different dimensions and to communicate in different Engineering and non-Engineering languages which makes for the multi-disciplinary experience.
 You will encounter unique situations which require critical thinking, thinking on your feet with constant questioning by project supervisors, and communicating your ideas openly to your fellow students, visitors and professors.
 Last but not least, teamwork will inculcate the value of working well with project partners.

 Throughout this journey, you will grow to be more confident, self-reliant, resourceful, and develop a can-do attitude which is most valuable when you venture into the real world of Engineering beyond NUS.
 The resilience and positive attitudes which you will develop will help you tremendously in your future careers, whatever that may be.

-Assoc Prof. Loh Ai Poh
+Assoc.
+Prof. Loh Ai Poh

-Director, Innovation and Design Centric Programme
+Director, Innovation & Design Programme